Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 VSCode is a powerful and useful tool for all sorts of coding, scripting, and configuring.
 We are going to use it to create two containers.
 The first will combine some simple BASH script with a Docker instruction file to do a quick IP connection test.

-You can close the default “Walkthrough” tab that starts up.
+You can click the "X" and close the "Welcome to VS Code" window and then close the default “Walkthrough” tab that starts up.

 To begin, click “View >> Terminal”.
 This will open a terminal within VSCode.